grpc/proposal/A71-xds-fallback.md

 ### Temporary environment variable protection

 This option will be behind `GRPC_EXPERIMENTAL_XDS_FALLBACK`.
-If this variable is unset or is falsy, only one xDS server will be read from the bootstrap file.
+If this variable is unset or is false, only one xDS server will be read from the bootstrap file.

 ## Rationale